sebbdk/vargr-dbai/readme.md

 There are other database abstractions out there, knex/objection, sequalize, bookshelf.
 They only support SQL based databases however.

-I would like a library that will let me prototype common CRUD applications and use any storage.
+I would lgike a library that will let me prototype common CRUD applications and use any storage.

 *Usecases:*
 * Prototype using database type A and then switch database type B when things get serious.